pattonsgirl/Spring2022-CEG2350/Labs/Lab02/README.md

 If you did something "wrong" make a note of it in your lab.
 These are learning experiences - writing them down will help you ask good questions later.

 ## Part 1 - AWS Academy Setup

+An email was sent to your wright.edu account inviting your join AWS Academy.
+Follow the instructions in [AWS Academy](AWSAcademy.md) to set up your AWS instance.

 ## Part 2 - git cloning